nebaughman/DriveUp/README.md

-# PicUp
+# DriveUp

 Encrypted file backup to Google Drive.

 ## Fair Warning

-PicUp is not (yet?) very user friendly.
+DriveUp is not (yet?) very user friendly.
 It supports a fairly specific scenario of backing up files to Google Drive.

-If you're not comfortable with command-line applications (and maybe reading a bit of code), PicUp is probably not for you.
+If you're not comfortable with command-line applications (and maybe reading a bit of code), DriveUp is probably not for you.

 For one thing, it requires you to register as a Google Drive API developer to use it (ie, `client_secret.json` is not included, see Setup).